razshare/frizzante-docs/docs/server-sent-events.md

     for {
         // ResponseSend to channel-1.
         withEventName("channel-1")
-        f.ResponseSendEcho(response, "This is a message for channel-1")
+        f.ResponseSendMessage(response, "This is a message for channel-1")

         // ResponseSend to channel-2.
         withEventName("channel-2")
-        f.ResponseSendEcho(response, "This is a message for channel-2") f.ResponseSendEcho(response, "This is another message for channel-2")
+        f.ResponseSendMessage(response, "This is a message for channel-2") f.ResponseSendMessage(response, "This is another message for channel-2")

         // ResponseSend to channel-1.
         withEventName("channel-1")
-        f.ResponseSendEcho(response, "Back to channel-1")
+        f.ResponseSendMessage(response, "Back to channel-1")

         // Sleep for a bit.
         time.Sleep(time.Second)